 Skip to Content

-Lot No. 40 Cask Strength 11 Year Review
+Lot No. 40 Cask Strength 11 Year Old Rye Whisky Review

-Lot No. 40 Cask Strength 11 Year Review
+Lot No. 40 Cask Strength 11 Year Old Rye Whisky Review

 The truth is that we don’t have to look that far north for a distillery that has been churning out great rye whiskey products that rival some US-produced ones.
-Hiram Walker Distillery, which is located right across the border from Detroit in Windsor, Ontario has been churning out some great whisky for many decades.
+Hiram Walker Distillery, which is located right across the border from Detroit in Windsor, Ontario has been bottling great whisky for longer than you think.

-Corby, the parent company that owns the HW Distillery, is a name you may not have heard of before.
-But I guarantee you have heard of the other brands they own such as Jameson, Glenlivet, Beefeater Gin and Kahlua Liqueur.
-For this review though, we are only concerned with the whiskey products produced at the Hiram Walker distillery like J.P.
-Wiser’s, Pike Creek and the subject of our review today: Lot No. 40 rye whisky.
+The distillery is owned by parent company Corby.
+If you’re unfamiliar with that name, I bet you’ve heard of the other brands they own like Jameson, Glenlivet, J.P.
+Wiser’s, Pike Creek, Beefeater Gin and Kahlua Liqueur.
+For this review though, we are only concerned with the Lot No. 40 rye whisky brand.

 Lot No. 40